UnityHPC/unity-web-portal/CONTRIBUTING.md

 Using [robiningelbrecht/phpunit-coverage-tools](https://github.com/robiningelbrecht/phpunit-coverage-tools), our Github Actions testing will fail if the coverage falls below a certain percentage of lines of code.
 This percentage should be increased over time to just below whatever the current coverage is.

-To run a code coverage test, use the same procedure for phpunit but add these arguments: `--coverage-clover="$(mktemp --suffix=.xml)" -d --min-coverage=./coverage.php`
+To run a code coverage test, use the same procedure for phpunit but add this argument: `--coverage-text=/dev/stdout`